Are you in love with fall? Oh, I am, I am! I love the cool temperatures, delicious recipes, football, sweatshirts, and fires around the fire pit.

 What to Avoid with Sweet Potatoes

-There are two main culprits to avoid once your sweet potatoes are cured.
+There are 2 main culprits to avoid once your sweet potatoes are cured.
 First, you need to avoid cold temperatures.
 This will cause your sweet potatoes to turn a darker color and ruin them.

 So you don’t want to store your cured sweet potatoes in cold locations such as your fridge.